-The Function of a Dental Assistant
+The Role of a Dental Assistant

 - Scheduling and verifying appointments

-- Sterilizing and preparing dental instruments
+- Sterilizing and preparing instruments for dentists

 - Clearing patients’ mouths with suction equipment